37 Research-Backed Benefits of Gratitude

 32. Stronger Immune System

-One of the more influential studies using gratitude journals from Robert Emmons found that people had 10% fewer stress related illnesses.
+Another influential study from Robert Emmons found that people who used gratitude journals had 10% fewer stress related illnesses.

 33. Gives You A Longer Life

 This is what I would call another one of those “spillover” effects of gratitude.

 There hasn’t been a study that links gratitude with a longer lifespan directly.
 However, gratitude does affect many of the variables found to affect how long one lives from other research.